Plan S: Will Subscription-Based Journals Get Rapidly Outdated?

 As the open access movement launched, it seemed the subscription model used by academic journals would soon become a thing of the past.
 Instead, publishing has become a battleground between funding institutions and journals.
 Many feel that publicly funded research should be available to anyone who wishes to read it.
 In support of this view, 11 major European funding agencies known as Coalition S created Plan S.

-Plan S is a commitment by these agencies to ensure that all research they support is published in “full, immediate” open access journals by 2020.
-This means that they will no longer support publication in hybrid journals which allow open access after 6 or 12 months of publication.
+Plan S is a commitment by these agencies to ensure that all research they support is published in “full, immediate” open access journals or compliant open access platforms, effective from January 1, 2020.
+Additionally, there are 10 principles with respect to Plan S. One of these principles state that they will no longer support publication in hybrid journals which allow open access after 6 or 12 months of publication.
 Simultaneously, Plan S will also limit the article processing charges and forbid monetizing articles in any way.

 Members of Plan S